KareemDabbour/dotk_interpreter/README.md

 ## Future Features

-### Arrays & Array-like Structures

-There is currently no way to declare an array.
-However, it's in the works!

 ### While and for loops

-Since there are no arrays or array-like data structures in this language there was no real need for `while` and `for` loops.
-However, this is being worked in conjuntion with `arrays`.
+This language has no support for `while` and `for` loops natively.
+However, they can be simulated using recursive functions.
+Be that as it may, loops are in the works!

 ## Implementation